-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 “I did so, and got a blanket ‘Thanks, we’ll look into it’ from YouTube,” the rater said.
 “I don’t know if the channel was taken down, but YouTube is like a hydra: You cut off one upsetting channel, and five more have sprung up by breakfast.”

 Raters also described how YouTube puts severe time limits on tasks, which makes assessing sensitive video content more difficult.
 “We definitely don’t have time to go through longer videos with any detail, so some of them are closer to snap judgments,” one rater said.
 “I’d say one minute per video is generous.”
-Some videos that raters review are hours-long.
+Some videos that raters review are hours long.

 If raters take too long on the tasks, the contractor company may impose penalties, according to three raters who spoke with BuzzFeed News.
 “Received another email telling me my rate per hour was too low,” one rater wrote in a public message board where raters gather to exchange tips and tricks.
 “Tonight … I just randomly assigned ratings without much thought into them.
 YouTube videos?
 Yep, not watching those — just putting down ratings.”